1766–1773 Real del Monte strike: Aftermath

-By April 1767, the total Real del Monte workforce had been reduced by 70%, and '67-'68 was called a "desert year," as silver production fell to less than what it was in a desert (Ladd 84).
+By April 1767, the total Real del Monte workforce had been reduced by 70%, and 1767–1768 was called a "desert year," as silver production fell to less than what it was in a desert.
 After the tumultuous year of striking, silver production across the entire Pachuca area fell to less than half of what it had been in the early 1760s.
-Pedro Romero de Terreros did emerge from his exile, and continued to direct the mines; however, silver production levels never reached that of the pre-strike years (Ladd 93).
-In his later life, de Terreros's focus shifted towards more philanthropy, and less on his younger money-making years (Couturier 38).
+Pedro Romero de Terreros emerged from his exile, and continued to direct the mines; however, silver production levels never reached that of the pre-strike years.
+In his later life, de Terreros's focus shifted towards more philanthropy, and less on his younger money-making years.

-Post-Independence
+Post-independence

-While mining practices shifted in the period after the strikes due to larger economic shifts across the entire Spanish empire, mining slowed down in the second half of the nineteenth century.
+While mining practices shifted in the period after the strikes due to larger economic shifts across the entire Spanish Empire, mining slowed down in the second half of the nineteenth century.
 Silver production had peaked in the region during the years under de Terreros's control, although after independence from Spain in 1821, a public, British-directed Real del Monte Company controlled the mines of Real del Monte.
-The company began under Colonel Murphy from Liverpool, who gained power of attorney from the Count, Pedro Romero de Torreros, himself to take over contracts to run the mines after the Spanish had left Mexico (Letter to John Taylor 7).
-In many ways, the Cornish influence came to replace the Spanish influence in the two despite not formally colonizing it (Fernandez).
+The company began under Colonel Murphy from Liverpool, who gained power of attorney from de Torreros, himself to take over contracts to run the mines after the Spanish had left Mexico (Letter to John Taylor 7).
+In many ways, the Cornish influence came to replace the Spanish influence in the two despite not formally colonizing it.

-Today, Real del Monte is a declared "Pueblo Magico" by the Mexican government for its historical significance as a mining hub and for its preserved, attractive downtown area which contains traces of both the Spanish influence and the Cornish presence (Fernandez).
+Today, Real del Monte is a declared "Pueblo Magico" by the Mexican government for its historical significance as a mining hub and for its preserved, attractive downtown area which contains traces of both the Spanish influence and the Cornish presence.
 A couple of mines in the area continue to operate today, although most of the silver industry has died out.
-Every June, the town holds El Festival de la Plata (Silver Festival), a festival for silver artisans to display and sell their work.
-They also hold the "Day of the Miner" celebrations on July 11, with events to commemorate the towns' labor history (Fernandez).
+Every June, the town holds the Silver Festival (El Festival de la Plata), a festival for silver artisans to display and sell their work.
+They also hold the "Day of the Miner" celebrations on July 11, with events to commemorate the towns' labor history.